pucherot/Pi.Alert/README.md

 # Installation
 <!--- --------------------------------------------------------------------- --->
-Initially designed to run on a Raspberry Pi, probably it can run on many other Linux distributions.
+Initially designed to run on a Raspberry Pi, probably it can run on some other Linux distributions which use the "apt" package manager.
 With minor adjustments (FAQ page) I tested Pi.Alert on Dietpi and Ubuntu Server.
 An also active developed Docker version of Pi.Alert can be found here: [jokob-sk/Pi.Alert](https://github.com/jokob-sk/Pi.Alert)

 - One-step Automated Install: